yugabyte/yugabyte-db/docs/content/latest/architecture/transactions/single-row-transactions.md

 sends an RPC to another server, where B happens", always get assigned hybrid timestamps in an increasing order.
-This is achieved by propagating a hybrid timestamp with most RPC requests, and always updating the hybrid time on the receiving server to the highest value seen, including the current physcial time on the server.
+This is achieved by propagating a hybrid timestamp with most RPC requests, and always updating the hybrid time on the receiving server to the highest value seen, including the current physical time on the server.
 Multiple aspects of YugaByte DB's transaction model rely on these properties of Hybrid Time, e.g.:

 * Hybrid timestamps assigned to committed Raft log entries in the same tablet always keep